 ‘Lemon Thread’ is a slow-growing, semi-dwarf, broadly-conical, shrubby variety that will typically grow to 3-5’ over the first 20 years but may eventually reach 10-12’ tall.
 It is noted for its bright yellow thread-like foliage.
 Foliage can be quite attractive in winter.
 Small cones appear only on mature plants.
 Peeling, reddish-orange bark develops on mature plants.

-No known serious insect or disease problems.
-Plants in the genus Chamaecyparis generally have some susceptibility to juniper blight, root rot and certain insect pests such as bagworms.
+No serious insect or disease problems.
+Some susceptibility to juniper blight, root rot and certain insect pests such as bagworms.